Reducing Marketplace Interference Bias Via Shadow Prices

 \section{Introduction}

-Modern technology companies use experiments to make a large number of decisions ranging from minor product changes (tweaking parameters) to major ones (shipping new features).
-For platform companies, a fundamental challenge in experimentation is dealing with marketplace interference.
+Modern technology companies use experiments to make many product decisions both minor (tweaking parameters) and major (shipping new features).
+A fundamental challenge in platform experimentation is marketplace interference.
 For instance, consider a ride-hailing platform experimenting with a demand-side price discount.
-The platform performs a randomized control trial (RCT), or A/B test, where some demand units are offered the discounted price while others are offered the undiscounted price.
+The platform performs a randomized control trial (RCT), or A/B test, where some demand units are offered the discount while others are not.
 Because the treated units are more likely to book rides as a result of the discount, they reduce the total supply available to all demand-side units, including the control units.
-This interference between treatment and control units causes the Stable Unit Treatment Value Assumption (SUTVA) to fail, and consequently induces bias in the standard estimator used to evaluate the value generated by the treatment.
+This interference between treatment and control units causes the Stable Unit Treatment Value Assumption (SUTVA) to fail, and induces bias in the standard estimator used to measure the value generated by the treatment.

-A standard answer to this problem is to replace the ``user-split'' experiment design, where individual units are randomly assigned to treatment and control. with a ``time-split'' (or ``switchback'') design, where the entire market switches repeatedly between treatment and control.
-However, this design is infeasible for many potential experiments.
+A standard answer to this problem is to replace the ``user-split'' design, where individual units are randomly assigned to treatment and control, with a ``time-split'' (or ``switchback'') design, where the entire market switches repeatedly between treatment and control.
+However, this design is in many cases infeasible.
 Consider, for example, a user interface change that a user finds jarring or confusing at first, but eventually prefers to the original design after repeated exposure.
 A user-split experiment could easily capture such an effect, and analysts could even discard data from users' adjustment period at the start of the experiment.
 Meanwhile, a time-split design would repeatedly alternate between user interfaces over the duration of the experiment, a clearly undesirable outcome.